recloudstream/cloudstream/library/README.md

 To ensure that all plugins work on both the stable release and pre-release we must have binary compatibility on all changes.
-All new changes must be marked with `@Prerelease` to restrict usage among extension developers.
+All new changes must be marked with `@Prerelease` to prevent accidental usage among extension developers.

 We use Kotlin binary compatibility validation using: